-ISLAMABAD — Federal Minister for Communications Abdul Aleem Khan has directed Pakistan Post to submit a comprehensive restructuring and business plan within 90 days.
-This initiative aims to enhance the organization’s financial performance and achieve self-sufficiency amidst rising fiscal pressures.
+ISLAMABAD — Federal Minister for Communications Abdul Aleem Khan has instructed Pakistan Post to develop a comprehensive restructuring and business plan within 90 days.
+This move is designed to improve the organization’s financial performance and achieve self-sufficiency amid growing fiscal pressures.

 90-Day Deadline for Reform

-During a high-level meeting at the Directorate General of Pakistan Post on Thursday, Minister Khan assessed the operational and financial status of the organization.
-He emphasized the necessity of a realistic reform strategy to tackle the core financial challenges facing Pakistan Post.
+In a high-level meeting at the Directorate General of Pakistan Post on Thursday, Minister Khan evaluated the current operational and financial condition of the organization.
+He stressed the need for a realistic reform strategy to address Pakistan Post’s core financial challenges.

 Financial Sustainability Concerns

-The directive underscores the government’s growing concerns about the operational sustainability of Pakistan Post.
-With increasing operational costs, addressing these financial challenges is essential for ensuring long-term viability.
-A thorough plan is vital for driving growth and boosting revenue.
+The directive highlights the government’s increasing concerns over the operational sustainability of Pakistan Post.
+Rising operational costs make it crucial to tackle these financial challenges to secure long-term viability.
+A comprehensive plan is needed to drive growth and boost revenue.

 Targets for Operational Improvement

-The restructuring plan will focus on enhancing efficiency and profitability through several strategies:
+The restructuring plan will concentrate on enhancing efficiency and profitability through several strategies:

-- Implementing revenue generation strategies to enhance income streams and diversify services
+- Implementing revenue generation strategies to increase income streams and diversify services

 - Improving operational efficiency by reducing waste and streamlining processes